Minimistro32/Suicide-Data-Analysis/README.md

 # Useful Websites

-This site [Getting started with Data Analysis with Python Pandas](https://towardsdatascience.com/getting-started-to-data-analysis-with-python-pandas-with-titanic-dataset-a195ab043c77) was instrumental in getting off the ground with Data Analytics.
+[Getting started with Data Analysis with Python Pandas](https://towardsdatascience.com/getting-started-to-data-analysis-with-python-pandas-with-titanic-dataset-a195ab043c77) was instrumental in getting off the ground with Data Analytics.
 However, after grasping the initial concept of data frames, I quickly grew past this resource and continued development with individual searches on [StackOverflow](www.stackoverflow.com).

 # Future Work